pingcap/docs-cn/sql/slow-query.md

 #### `processed_keys`

 The number of keys that Coprocessor has processed.
-Compared with `total_keys`, `processed_keys` does not include the old versions of MVCC or the MVCC `delete` marks.
+Compared with `total_keys`, `processed_keys` does not include the old versions of MVCC.
 A great difference between `processed_keys` and `total_keys` indicates that the number of old versions are relatively large.

 #### `succ`